ulu5/at-caller-id/README.md

 ### Prerequisites

-Everything can be run inside a docker container, so docker must be installed prior to running.
-Access to dockerhub is also needed in order to download the official `python` container.
+This project is intended to be run inside a docker container, so docker must be installed prior to running.
+Access to [DockerHub](https://www.hub.docker.com) is also needed in order to download the official `python` container.

 ```
 brew install docker